What Is Staking?

 How to Stake Cryptocurrencies?

 Staking cryptocurrencies may appear complicated at first, but once you get the hang of it, it’s a simple process.
-Here’s a step-by-step guide on staking cryptocurrency:
+Here’s a step-by-step guide on staking cryptocurrency on the crypto app India:

 1. Purchase a Proof-of-Stake Coin